Skip to Main Content

 Adopt a School Program

-The Activist Lab's Adopt a School Program invites students from local middle and high schools to participate with the Lab to be introduced to advocacy and to develop projects within their school settings.
+The Activist Lab's Adopt a School Program educates middle school and high school students on advocacy and allows students to practice advocacy skills by developing school and community projects.
 Students hone writing and speech skills while learning how to implement change at all levels.

 Never Too Young to Advocate